MCU Deployment

 As far as we know, full support for power management was introduced in Debian 11.

-To perform calibration, go to the Administration → Calibration section and click Start calibration.
+To start the calibration process, go to the Administration → Calibration menu and click Start calibration.

-In the lower right corner there will be the calibration progress bar.
-You can end this process by clicking on the Stop button.
-During calibration TrueConf MCU will automatically rate the server performance in different modes and with different audio and video codecs.
+A window will appear in the lower right corner of the control panel, displaying the calibration progress.
+You can interrupt the process by pressing the Stop button.
+During the calibration, TrueConf MCU will automatically measure the server performance when operating in various modes and with different audio and video codecs.

 When the calibration process starts, all ongoing conferences will be forcibly ended.
 Also, you won't be able to hold conferences on the server until the process is completed or canceled.
 The calibration can take several hours and depends on the server capacity.